andrewtarry/andrewtarry.github.io/_posts/2015-11-03-symfony_in_docker.md

 title: Symfony in a Docker Container
 description: Symfony can be run in a Docker container to give you a really light weight and flexible way to manage your app
 ---
 Docker provides an extremely flexible way to package and deploy a Symfony 2 application.
-This guild will help you get an application running in a container so it can be deployed to any environment that supports Docker.
+This guide will help you get an application running in a container so it can be deployed to any environment that supports Docker.

 ## Installing Docker